haoyehaoye/website/docs/concepts/services-networking/service.md

 ### IPs and VIPs

-Unlike `Pod` IP addresses, which actually route to a fixed destination, `Service` IPs are not actually answered by a single host.
-Instead, we use `iptables` (packet processing logic in Linux) to define virtual IP addresses which are transparently redirected as needed.
-When clients connect to the VIP, their traffic is automatically transported to an appropriate endpoint.
+<span style="color:red"> Unlike `Pod` IP addresses, which actually route to a fixed destination,
+`Service` IPs are not actually answered by a single host.
+Instead, we use `iptables` (packet processing logic in Linux) to define virtual IP addresses which are transparently redirected as needed. </span> When clients connect to the VIP, their traffic is automatically transported to an appropriate endpoint.
 The environment variables and DNS for `Services` are actually populated in terms of the `Service`'s VIP and port.